erushinj/moon-alarmingly-streamlined-spawngroups/README.md

 </table>

 ### Notes:
-- Only works as host
+- Majority of features only work as host
 - Values (eg, frequency of tougher units) scales with chosen difficulty
 - Some difficulties and Level Mods have a mixed response of two different police factions
 - Minigun Dozers are added to some scripted spawns and will spawn regardless of the Minigun Dozers setting on Death Wish
 - Includes [Give Random Arms to Scripted Spawns](https://modworkshop.net/mod/42111)
-- Scripted spawns on several maps are tweaked for better guard, SWAT, and special variety
+- Mission scripting for several maps has been tweaked - both to improve scripted spawn variety, and to improve game flow
 - Certain special enemies and unique characters are given appropriate weaponry

 -----